AmirMEdris/Discordbot/README.md

 # Discordbot
 After seeing tons of diffent applications using gpt 4 I thought that a discord bot that uses ai for its commands would be fun.
 Built using Python, discord.py library, and the OpenAI API.
-I talk about it more here[https://medium.com/@amiredris25/making-a-discord-bot-that-uses-gpt-and-dalle-2-a0c6c4b80ce8]
+I talk about it more here: https://medium.com/@amiredris25/making-a-discord-bot-that-uses-gpt-and-dalle-2-a0c6c4b80ce8

 Features
 Help: Shows all available functions and provides a description.